istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

    there is any

 {{< warning >}}
-This means when migrating to the `v1beta1`, you need to make sure the converted `v1beta1` policy covers all the `v1alpha1` policies applied to the same workload.
-The `v1alpha1` policies applied for the workload will be ignored after you applied the `v1beta1` policies.
+When migrating to the `v1beta1` for a given workload, you must make sure to migrate all the `v1alpha1` policies currently applied to the workload at the same time.
+The `v1alpha1` policies applied to the workload will be ignored after you applied any `v1beta1` policies to the workload.
 {{< /warning >}}

-It's recommended to migrate the `v1alpha1` policy workload-by-workload to make sure you don't forget any `v1alpha1` policies:
+It's recommended to migrate the `v1alpha1` policy workload-by-workload to make sure you don't forget any `v1alpha1` policies for a given workload:

-1. For a given workload, find out all the `v1alpha1` policies applied to it
+1. For a given workload, find out all the `v1alpha1` policies applied to it.
+This includes both `ClusterRbacConfig` and `ServiceRole`.
+You may need to refer to the service definition to find out the relationship between workload and service
-1. Convert all the `v1alpha1` policies to `v1beta1` for the workload
+1. Convert all the `v1alpha1` policies to `v1beta1` for the given workload
 1. Apply the `v1beta1` policy and monitor the traffic to make sure the new policy is working as expected
 1. Continue the process for the next workload until all `v1alpha1` policies are converted
 1. Now you can remove all your `v1alpha1` policies